Glacier Mountaineering – $1320

 Learn how to mountain climb on glaciated peaks!
 The emphasis of this course is on building glacier mountaineering skills as well as a summit climb of Mount Baker.
 The instruction is designed for climbers seeking to further their skills for larger peaks or to gain independence in a glaciated environment.
 During the school you will learn the fundamentals of glacier mountaineering, climbing on snow and cramponing techniques, self arrest, traveling as a rope team, crevasse rescue, covering the essential climbing skills needed to travel safely in the mountains.
 Our glacier mountaineering course allows more time to develop advanced mountaineering skills, preparing aspiring climbers for expeditions to Denali, Aconcagua, or the Himalaya.
 Alternate course locations can be held on Mount Shuksan or Boston Basin in North Cascades NP.

 All our courses provide breakfast, dinner and hot drinks on the mountain.
+We utilize the lightest high quality mountaineering tents, stoves and group equipment available to lessen pack weight.
 We meet in Sedro Woolley for equipment check the morning of the course and make our way to the trail head and high camp the same day.
 Day two and three is dedicated to learning glacier mountaineering skills, on day four we make our summit climb.
 Day five return to the trail head.

-Or put it all together and combine our 5-day Alpine Skills Course with our 2-day Intro to Alpine Rock Course and discover what alpine climbing is really about.
+Or put it all together and combine our 5-day Glacier Mountaineering Course with our 2-day Intro to Alpine Rock Course and discover what alpine climbing is really about.

 NW Alpine Guides is an authorized outfitter guide within Mt.
 Baker-Snoqualmie National Forest and Mt.
 Baker Ranger District.